ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/5_GMLBasics.md

 # Getting started with GML

-The the previous section we just had a BIG first, we ran our game for the first time :D. This section will be a rapid fire of more BIG firsts.
+In the previous section we just had a BIG first, we ran our game for the first time 😀.
+This section will be a rapid fire of more BIG firsts.
 Here's the list

  * We'll change instance positions with code 😎
  * We'll use keyboard input to make the game interactive 😲